 Lumber and Log Prices.
 Through March 2020, lumber prices had been climbing and peaked at \$478/mbf.
 From there prices tumbled to \$363/mbf in May.
-However, since May, prices have rebounded dramatically, to \$788/mbf in August-higher in real terms than any time since 2000.
+However, since May, prices have rebounded dramatically, to peak at \$1,000/mbf in September.
+In October, prices fell back to \$847/mbf-still higher in real terms than any other point since 2000.

 After peaking in February at \$570/mbf, prices for the "typical" DNR log fell to \$500/mbf in May.
-Log prices have rebounded to \$595/mbf through August, higher than has been seen since the spike in prices in 2018.
+Log prices have rebounded to \$711/mbf in October, higher than has been seen since the spike in prices in 2018.

-Early in the pandemic we, and others, expected the pandemic to undermine house prices and demand, and demand for lumber.
-This widely shared expectation resulted in slower production at mills, furloughs, layoffs and some mill closures.
+Early in the pandemic, we, and others, expected the pandemic to undermine house prices and demand, and, consequently, the demand for lumber.
+This widely shared expectation resulted in slower production at mills, furloughs, layoffs, and some mill closures.
 However, it appears that the very low interest rates have spurred housing demand and starts, and remodeling and renovation demand has also spiked during stay-at-home orders.
 The result has been a sharp drop in supply while there is strong demand, making lumber prices rocket up and pushing up log prices.
-Prices are expected to fall in Q4 as mills are able to bring back production, before increasing again in early 2021.
+Prices are expected to pull back further in the remaining months of Q4 as mills are able to bring back production, before increasing again in early 2021.